Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 # Summary

 Data-Driven Chemistry is a course aimed at undergraduate students in chemistry with no prior knowledge of programming and programmatic data analysis.
-It is designed as a 10-week-long course,^[This is a 20 SCQF credit course including assessments, roughly equivalent to 10 ECTS or 5 US credits] introducing Python programming and its usage in data analysis typically required for a Chemistry degree.
+It is designed as a 10-week-long course,^[This is a 20 SCQF credit course including assessments, roughly equivalent to 10 ECTS or 5 US credits] introducing Python programming and its usage in data analysis typically required for a chemistry degree.
 The course consists of 10 Units, designed to be used in a blended learning environment of live coding and explanations, followed by a set of in-course tasks to be solved individually or through pair programming.
 Generally, we aimed to follow Software Carpentry [@wilson-software-carpentry] teaching philosophy as closely as possible for each Unit.
 While, in principle, this course is designed to be taught as a whole, each Unit will cover a set of self-contained topics.
 The idea behind the modular design is to make the reuse and mix-and-match with other courses as easy as possible.
 The original material is hosted online using the [Noteable](https://noteable.edina.ac.uk/) service provided by the University of Edinburgh, but to make it available outside of the University of Edinburgh, we have migrated the content to [Google CoLab](https://colab.research.google.com).
 The online hosting on CoLab will enable self-guided learning, as well as classroom-based learning, ensuring that the learning is not only limited to a university classroom setting.